Paschke duality and assembly maps: Calculation of the domain and target of the Paschke transformation

 of functors on $G_{\Fin}\Orb$.
 We now apply Corollary \ref{wegtopwgwgregergw} with $\bW= G\UBC^{\pcc}\cap G\Top^{\cf} $, $\cF=\Fin$, $E= K^{G,\cX}_{\bC}(-)$ and $F=\Sigma K\bC^{G}(-)$ in order to get the desired equivalence. \end{proof}

-Using Proposition \ref{weroigjwerogregrgwffe} we can express the domain of the Paschke morphism in terms of the equivariant homology theory $K\bC^{G}$.
-In the following we describe the values on this functor on $G$-orbits in some detail.
+Using Proposition \ref{weroigjwerogregrgwffe} we can express the domain of the Paschke transformation in terms of the equivariant homology theory $K\bC^{G}$.
+In the following we describe the values of this functor on $G$-orbits in some detail.
 We use remark environments in order to be able to refer to this discussion later.

-\begin{rem} In \cite[Prop.\ 8.2.4]{coarsek} we gave an explicit description of the values of the functor $K\bC^{G}$ on $G$-orbits $S$: Here we consider $\bCtsmc(S_{min,max})$ (which is the same as ${}_{\bK} \bC_{\mathrm{lf}}[\tilde S]$ in the notation of \cite{coarsek}) in $\Fun(BG,\nCcat)$ with the $G$-action induced by functoriality by the actions of $G$ on $S$ and $ \bC$, and $-\rtimes_{r} G$ is the reduced crossed product for $G$-$C^{*}$-categories introduced in \cite{cank}.
-Note that the objects of $\bCtsmc(S_{min,max})$ are objects of $\bC$ which are decomposed as an orthogonal sums of $S$-indexed families of objects of $\bK^{u}$ with finitely many non-zero terms, and morphisms are morphisms in $\bC$ which are diagonal with respect to this decomposition.
-We note that \eqref{qrforfofwqewfqefqefe} implies that the functor $K\bC^{G}$ is the functor defined in \cite[Def.\ 17.19]{cank} and denoted there by ${\Kcat}^{G}_{\bK^{u},r}$.
+\begin{rem} By \cite[Prop.\ 8.2.{3}]{coarsek} we have an explicit description of the values of the functor $K\bC^{G}$ on $G$-orbits $S$: Here $\btCtsmc(S_{min,max})$ in $\Fun(BG,\nCcat)$ is the $C^{*}$-category $\bCtsmc(S_{min,max})$ with the $G$-action induced by functoriality by the actions of $G$ on $S$ and $ \bC$, and $-\rtimes_{r} G$ is the reduced crossed product for $G$-$C^{*}$-categories introduced in {\cite[Thm.\ 12.1]{cank}.} Note that the objects of $\bCtsmc(S_{min,max})$ are objects of $\bC$ which are decomposed as AV-sums of $S$-indexed families of objects of ${\bC}^{u}$ with finitely many non-zero terms, and morphisms are morphisms in ${\bM\bC}$ which are diagonal with respect to this decomposition.
+We note that \eqref{qrforfofwqewfqefqefe} implies that the functor $K\bC^{G}$ is the functor defined in \cite[Def.\ {19.12}]{cank} {for $\Homol=\Kcat$ and denoted there by $(\Kcat)^{G}_{{\bC^{u}},r}$.}

 The right-hand side of the equivalence in \eqref{qrforfofwqewfqefqefe} reflects the functorial dependence on $S$ in an obvious manner.
 If one is not interested in functoriality, then one can give even simpler formulas.
-For a subgroup $H$ of $G$ we have, using \cite[Prop.\ 17.18]{cank} and the Morita invariance of $\Kcat$, the equivalence
+For a subgroup $H$ of $G$ we have the equivalence